 The faculty of the Summer Institute for Teachers is made up of public school educators who have earned a master’s degree in Design-Based Learning from California State Polytechnic University, Pomona and have successfully put this innovative methodology to work in their own K–12 classrooms.

-Teachers who complete the Summer Institute for Teachers’ five-day program earn four semester units of professional staff development credit.
+Teachers who complete the Summer Institute for Teachers’ five-day program earn three semester units of professional staff development credit.
 A number of full-tuition scholarships, grants and group discounts are available.

 Design-Based Learning is not intended to replace the techniques you’re using now.
 Rather, it gives you a powerful new methodology to help you present challenging concepts and reach various types of learners, including at-risk, gifted, ADD and ADHD students.

 Like Design-Based Learning itself, the five-day Summer Institute for Teachers consists of engaging, hands-on activities that challenge and stimulate creativity, improving test scores and overall student performance.